stevenj2019/QA_DevOps_Project/README.md

 ![](README_rss/init_risk_matrix.png)

-This is the inital risk matrix, this was detemrine by risks we could already determine and already resolve. this will be a document that will be iterated throughout the project
+This is the initial risk matrix, this was determine by risks we could already determine and already resolve. this will be a document that will be iterated throughout the project

 ## Gathering User Requirements